jimdavis1/Viral_Annotation/README.md

 ## Pneumoviridae
 The cleaved forms of the fusion glycoprotein differ between ortho- and metapneumoviride.
 All of the orthos, except murine and close relatives, have a p27 peptide that is a real protein.
 This necessitated the insertion of three taxon-level directories (ortho, meta, and murine orthos).
 I kept the orginal all-pneumo alignment directory which has everything and has seprate subdirectories for the mature F proteins.
 The pssm directories for the three taxa contain the pssms that I had originally built for all pneumos.
 This means that there are a few extra pssms that won't match and can be cleaned up on a rainy day.

+## Influenza
+For spliced proteins, whenever possible, the exact regions of the Splice donor and Splice acceptor sites are used as they have been described in the literature.
+In many cases these correspond to specific hairpins in the RNA.
+However, in C and D, the splicing is proven, but an exact splice donor site is not described in the literature, so 10nts upstream and downstream is used.
+This may result in overly conservative calling, but the splices are correct and backed by literature.

+In FluC the CM2 protein is a mat peptide that is cleaved from a pre-peptide.
+This has not been studied in FluD, so that one is currently called from a met start [PMID: 31261944].